+'''

+TRUE

+'''

-29. Even if increased health insurance costs are NOT accompanied by an increase in employees' valuation of the insurance, cash wages will probably be adjusted downward anyway.
+- 29. Even if increased health insurance costs are NOT accompanied by an increase in employees' valuation of the insurance, cash wages will probably be adjusted downward anyway.
 (Who Pays for Benefits?)

-30. One of the drawbacks of Medicare and Social Security insurance, is that neither program can avoid adverse selection.
-(Cost Advantage)

-31. Offering benefits to employees can be cost effective for employees, but NOT for employers.
-(Cost Advantage)
+FALSE - 30.
+One of the drawbacks of Medicare and Social Security insurance, is that neither program can avoid adverse selection.
+(Cost Advantage) FALSE - Offering benefits to employees can be cost effective for employees, but NOT for employers.
+(Cost Advantage) FALSE - According to insurance statistics, medical expenses run higher for minority groups than whites.
+(Cost Advantage) FALSE - 33.
+The 2009 average total medical expenditure was lowest for adults aged 18 to 44.
+(Cost Advantage) FALSE - 34.
+Medical expenses are higher for people with new medical histories.

-- 32. Perceived organizational support is an employee's perception of the fairness of the accounts given for certain procedures.
-(Justice and Perceived Organizational Support) FALSE - 33.
-Distributive justice is employees' perceptions of fairness of the process by which decisions are made and the extent to which employees can participate in the process.
-(Justice and Perceived Organization Support)

-- 34. Medical expenses are higher for people with new medical histories.
 (Cost Advantage) FALSE - 35.
 Experience rating is the process of gathering information about employees' risk profiles.
-(Cost Advantage)

-36. Organizational citizenship behavior is enforceable by management..
-(Organizational Citizenship Behavior)

-37. Offering certain types of benefits in combination with reduced compensation is one way of recruiting desirable workers.
-(Recruiting Certain Types of Workers)
+(Cost Advantage) TRUE - 36.
+Benefits administration costs are usually miniscule and not considered when measuring economies of scale.
+(Cost Advantage) FALSE - 37.
+Offering certain types of benefits in combination with reduced compensation is one way of recruiting desirable workers.
+(Recruiting Certain Types of Workers) TRUE

-38 An insurance pool refers to all employees who fall into an insured category.
-(Cost Advantage) TRUE 39 40 ).
-41 .
+- 38. An insurance pool refers to all employees who fall into an insured category.
+(Cost Advantage) TRUE - 39.
+Individuals don't know more about their health than insurance companies.
+(Cost Advantage) FALSE - Large companies are more likely to be subject to medical underwriting because more risk involved than smaller companies or individuals.
+(Cost Advantage) FALSE - 41.
 In most cases employees do not give up anything to get benefits because they are "free-add-ons" in a compensation package.
 (Who Pays for Benefits?)
-FALSE 42 The greater value employees place on a benefit, the larger reduction in cash wages they will accept if the benefit is introduced into a compensation package.
-(Who Pays for Benefits?)
-TRUE 43 .
+FALSE - 42.
+The greater value employees place on a benefit, the larger reduction in cash wages they will accept if the benefit is introduced into a compensation package.
+(Who Pays for Benefits?)TRUE - 43.
 If workers are willing to leave the labor market when compensation falls and employers have relatively inflexible staffing needs, employees will tend to pay for benefit cost increases.
 (Who Pays for Benefits?)
 FALSE